GreatGameDota/Bengali-Character-Classification/README.md

 ## Initial Thoughts

 <i>DISCLAIMER: This repo does not contain the code for the 34th place solution.
 Reason being that solution was a pipeline I made a month before the competition ended.
-So I don't have any of the code for it or the trained weights.
+So I don't have any of the code for it.
 I will however summarize what I can remember the solution being as well as talk about the final solution that got 201st on the private leaderboard.</i>

 Overall this competition was extremely enjoyable.
 I learned how Pytorch[[4]](https://github.com/GreatGameDota/Bengali-Character-Classification#final-thoughts) works, learned how to augment data, and even teamed up for the first time!
 I am very glad to get my first ever medal and have a solution that scored so high on the leaderboard.
 At the end of this competition I learned a whole lot about public vs private leaderboard scores and learned a lot from reading the amazing summaries and solution by the top teams!
 Now on to my solution!